Mweenda/jobGenie/PR_DESCRIPTION.md

 ## 📋 Summary

 This PR delivers a comprehensive UI/UX overhaul for the JobGenie application, addressing all identified design issues and implementing modern, professional interfaces across all pages.
-The improvements focus on glassmorphism design, responsive scaling, accessibility, and user experience enhancements.
+The improvements focus on glassmorphism design, responsive scaling, accessibility, adaptive text colors, and enhanced user experience with consistent design language throughout.

 ## ✅ Tasks Completed